-There are Heroes among us, working tirelessly to improve the health and well-being of our communities.
-Roseman University is awarding $10,000 “Hero Scholarships” for incoming students to identify and nurture future students who have demonstrated heroism in their everyday lives.
+There are Heroes among us, students working tirelessly to improve the health and well-being of our communities.
+Roseman University is awarding $10,000 “Hero Scholarships” to incoming students to identify and nurture future healthcare providers who have demonstrated heroism in their everyday lives.

 Every Hero needs a chance to realize their dreams and YOU can help reward our community heroes’ aspirations to become healthcare professionals by funding a Hero Scholarship.
 Your contribution will make a life-changing impact on a future student.
 We need the next generation of healthcare providers to fill gaps in our healthcare delivery system.
 Join us and become a part of the solution.
 Donors that make a $5,000 gift will be matched by the University to create one $10,000 Hero Scholarship for an incoming student.
 All Funders wishing to be recognized will be honored and celebrated through a social media campaign, an article in spectRUm, a press release, media coverage and highlighted on our website and will be an honored guest at our Hero Brunch

 Make a difference in the life of a student!

 To make a Gift, please contact Veronica Fischer, Director of Alumni Relations, Scholarships and Special Events at firstname.lastname@example.org or 702-802-2830 or Kendra Angell, Director of Philanthropy, at email@example.com or 801-878-1272.

 Our donors use their own heroism to empower other heroes to realize their dreams.
 We cannot thank them enough for their generosity and kindness.

 Among the generous donors funding $10,000 Hero Scholarships in the 22-23 academic year:

 - The Estate of Robert Stolman